Joc Pederson: Draft and minor leagues

-In the 11th round of the 2010 Major League Baseball (MLB) draft, Pederson was selected by the Los Angeles Dodgers.
+In the 11th round of the 2010 MLB draft, Pederson was selected by the Los Angeles Dodgers.
 He had committed to play at the University of Southern California, where his father played college baseball, but Joc chose instead to sign with the Dodgers.
 He was given a $600,000 signing bonus to sign with the Dodgers.
 The bonus was the second-highest given to any draft pick the Dodgers signed that year, and it was four times the amount typically given to players drafted after the fifth round.
 Pederson had wanted more money, but he chose to accept their offer because he realized "My dream — my big dream — was to become a star in the big leagues."

-In 2011, as the youngest player with the Ogden Raptors of the Pioneer League, Pederson had a .353 batting average/.429 OBP/.568 slugging percentage with 11 homers, leading the league with 64 runs batted in (RBIs), a .997 on-base plus slugging (OPS) percentage, and nine outfield assists.
+In 2011, as the youngest player with the Ogden Raptors of the Pioneer League, Pederson had a .353 batting average/.429 OBP/.568 slugging percentage with 11 homers, leading the league with 64 runs batted in (RBI), a .997 on-base plus slugging (OPS) percentage, and nine outfield assists.
 He finished second with 24 stolen bases, second in on-base percentage, third with 54 runs, and third with 36 walks while playing in 68 games.
 Pederson was selected as both a Pioneer League and Rookie League All-Star, a Baseball America Rookie All Star, and a Topps Short-Season/Rookie League All Star.
 Baseball America rated him the Best Hitter for Average in the Dodgers system for the 2011 season.

-Pederson was promoted to the Class-A (Advanced) Rancho Cucamonga Quakes of the California League in 2012, at age 20.
+Pederson was promoted to the High–A Rancho Cucamonga Quakes of the California League in 2012, at age 20.
 For the Quakes, he batted .313./.396/.526 with 96 runs (4th in the league), 48 extra base hits, and 26 stolen bases.
 The Dodgers selected Pederson as their 2012 "Minor League Player of the Year," and MILB.com named him a Dodgers organization All Star.
 Baseball America rated him the player with the best strike zone discipline in the Dodgers system.
 Following the season, the Dodgers assigned him to the Mesa Solar Sox in the Arizona Fall League, where he was an AFL Rising Star in 2012.
 He was ranked the Dodgers' # 4 prospect by Baseball America (and # 3 prospect by MILB.com) after the 2012 season.